 Food security means access by all people at all times to enough food for an active, healthy life.

-ERS plays a leading role in Federal research on food security and food security measurement in U.S. households and communities.
+USDA’s Economic Research Service (ERS) plays a leading role in research on food security and food security measurement in U.S. households and communities.
 ERS provides data access and technical support to social science scholars to facilitate their research on food security.
 ERS research focuses on:

-ERS created several interactive charts and graphs about food security and food insecurity.
-See: Interactive Charts and Highlights.
+ERS has created several interactive charts and graphs about food security and food insecurity.
+Visit the Interactive Charts and Highlights page for more information.

-In 2015, ERS released the 20th year of statistics on household food security in the U.S. and sponsored a conference to provide an opportunity to reflect on the contributions and impact of the household food security measure.
-The opening session of the October 21, 2015 conference titled "Reflecting on 20 Years of Measuring Household Food Security in the United States" is available on video.
+In 2015, ERS released the 20th year of statistics on household food security in the United States.
+ERS also sponsored a conference to provide an opportunity to reflect on the contributions and impact of the household food security measure.
+The opening session of the October 21, 2015, conference, titled "Reflecting on 20 Years of Measuring Household Food Security in the United States", is available on video.